Program Strengths and Unique Features

 - White Coat Ceremony - The White Coat is a “rite of passage” for first-year students, inspired by the Arnold P. Gold Foundation, in recognition of the importance of fostering humanism in health care.
 Before family, significant others, friends, faculty, and honored guests, students don a white coat, which acknowledges the students’ beginning transition into competent clinicians.
 It is a personally delivered gift of faith, confidence, and compassion and reflects the belief in the students’ ability to carry on the honorable tradition of physical therapy.

 - Terminal Clinical Education Experience Model - This experience is the pinnacle of the clinical education progression, which occurs during the spring semester of the final year of study.
-The clinical education experience gives each student the opportunity to hone advanced clinical practice skill in a specialty area under the tutelage of a seasoned clinician.
+The clinical education experience gives each student the opportunity to hone advanced clinical practice skills in a specialty area under the tutelage of a seasoned clinician.
 A primary goal of the experience is to expose students to the continuum of care in a chosen specialty track.
 The sequence of clinical experiences is designed to facilitate students’ development from novice to entry-level practitioner.

 - A curriculum that reflects hours of instruction to afford a more independent learning environment.